Victoria government logo

 An estimated 373,000 additional workers are forecast to be needed by 20253 to meet demand from new jobs and replace retiring workers, with 82,400 needed to meet regional workforce demands (including replacing retirements and new jobs created).

 While all industries have sectors with forecast growth, those driven by changes in population such as health and community services face significant growth with an estimated 64,700 workers needed.
-Food and accommodation, retail, wholesale trade and arts and recreation services and other services forecast an additional 89,000 workers and education and training will see demand grow by 41,000 workers by 2025 (see Figure 2).
+Food and accommodation, retail, wholesale trade and arts and recreation services and other services forecast an additional 89,000 workers and education and training will see demand grow by 41,000 workers by 2025 (refer Figure 2).
 Further information on employment growth is provided in Appendix 1.

 Figure 2.
 New worker demand across Victoria by industry to 2025